2023 Most Popular Allied Health Professions Associate Degree Schools in Virginia

 Full Allied Health Professions at Central Virginia Community College Report

-Riverside College of Health Careers ranked #7 on this year’s Most Popular Allied Health Professions Associate Degree Schools in Virginia list.
-Located in the medium-sized city of Newport News, Riverside College of Health Careers is a private not-for-profit school with a fairly small student population.
+Riverside College of Health Careers came in at #7 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Virginia ranking.
+Located in the midsize city of Newport News, Riverside College of Health Careers is a private not-for-profit college with a small student population.

 Women make up 93% of the allied health majors at the school.

-Full Allied Health Professions at Riverside College of Health Careers Report
+Read full report on Allied Health Professions at Riverside College of Health Careers

-With a ranking of #8, Southside College of Health Sciences did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Southside College of Health Sciences is a fairly small private not-for-profit school located in the suburb of Colonial Heights.
+Southside College of Health Sciences came in at #8 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in Virginia ranking.
+Southside College of Health Sciences is a small private not-for-profit school located in the large suburb of Colonial Heights.

 Of the 24 students majoring in allied health at Southside College of Health Sciences, 4% are male and 96% are female.